Labonneguigue/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

+### Code Architecture

+* I have my parameters in a separate file `parameters.py` so that they are gathered and I can tweak them more easily.
+* I my calibration code in `calibration.py`.
+* In `test.py` is all my code for saving functions outputs for visual testing and filling in this report.
+* I wrote the main part of the algorithm in `detect.py`.

 ### Camera Calibration